manyamgupta/DubinsLineSegToLineSeg/README.md

 The shortest path is computed by finding the candidate optimal paths for each mdoe of Dubins paths: LSL, LSR, RSL, RSR, LRL, RLR, LS, RS, SL, SR, LR, RL, L, R, and S.

-Check the example script for usage.
+Check the "Example_DubL2L.py" for usage.